Arado Ar 234 Blitz: Operational history

 The first Ar 234Bs began entering service during the autumn of 1944.
 Early missions included attacks in the Low Countries, on the Antwerp docks and a Brussels railway station.
 The type was used directly against Allied units during the Battle of the Bulge, and in January 1945 Ar 234s attacked artillery positions to the north of Bastogne.
 One month later, the Allies were able to capture a Ar 234 which had been forced down by a Republic P-47 Thunderbolt.
 The type also saw action in Northern Italy.

 Perhaps the most notable use of the Ar 234 in the bomber role was the attempt to destroy the Ludendorff Bridge at Remagen.
 Between 7 March, when it was captured by the Allies, and 17 March, when it finally collapsed, the bridge was continually attacked by III/KG 76 Ar 234s carrying 1000 kg bombs.
 Most attacks missed the bridge, and heavy losses were experienced from ground-based anti-aircraft guns due to the low altitude these attacks were made from.

 By 10 April 1945, 38 operational Ar 234s were reportedly on strength, including 24 reconnaissance aircraft, 12 bombers, and two night-fighters.
 However, most of these sat waiting for fuel and qualified personnel.

 The Ar 234 continued to fly combat missions until the surrender of Germany on 8 May 1945.
 Several were destroyed by anti-aircraft guns, or "bounced" by Allied fighters during takeoff or on landing when the jets were flying slow and straight, and were most vulnerable.
-This technique had already been used against Messerschmitt Me 262 jet.
+This technique had already been used against Messerschmitt Me 262 jets.
 Many were captured by the Allies.